 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-• ( R ) is the resistance of the wire per 1000 feet.
+• L is the one-way length of the conductor in feet.

 Subscribe